-If you’re thinking about starting your own business, you may have a few stars in your eyes — think Steve Jobs in a garage or Ray Kroc planning an unheard of chain of hamburger joints, but Apple and McDonald’s are more the exception than the rule.
+If you want to start a business, you may have a few stars in your eyes — think Steve Jobs in a garage or Ray Kroc planning an unheard of chain of hamburger joints, but Apple and McDonald’s are more the exception than the rule.

 Blink away the stars and get down to work.
 There is a great deal you can do to improve your odds of success.
 At the top of that list is research.
 Know as much as you can before you sign any contracts or put any money on the line.